 How will I receive this money?

 All emergency grants will be processed through student accounts.
 Emergency grants will be directly deposited into bank accounts for students who are enrolled in direct deposit.
 Students without direct deposit will receive a refund check in the mail.
-It is expected that checks will be sent to students in early to mid-July.

 Do I need to repay the money?

 No. Students will not need to repay any money received through this fund.